Cost of LPN Programs & Schools

 • Have a record free of drug-related offenses

 Certain types of grants and loans have other requirements, such as demonstrating financial need.
-Grade level and degree being obtained also affect the types and amounts of available student aid.
+Grade level and degree obtained also affect the types and amounts of available student aid.
 If you are unsure of anything, contact the financial aid office at your school.

 How to Prepare for and Complete a FAFSA for LPN School